 Section 7.
 Review of Progress Toward Tenure Duties:

 Review of Progress Toward Tenure of untenured faculty is conducted by the departmental Promotion and Tenure Committee in the untenured faculty member's third year.
+Information regarding the Progress Toward Tenure Review and required forms are located on the Provost Office Website here: http://facultydevelopment.ku.edu/pttr.

 All untenured, tenure-track faculty members shall be reviewed by the departmental Promotion and Tenure Committee during their third year of appointment.
 Although a highly negative review may result in termination of the faculty member, the intent of the review is to be constructive, providing assistance for the faculty in meeting his/her research and teaching goals.